-Your child will have an individual key person who will observe progress and development.
-The key person approach gives every child the reassurance to feel secure and cared for, helping them to become familiar with the Nursery environment and to feel confident and safe within it.
+At Childcare4U, we operate a Key Person system.
+Your child will have an individual Key Person who will observe progress and development.
+The Key Person approach gives every child the reassurance to feel secure and cared for, helping them to become familiar with the Nursery environment and to feel confident and safe within it.

-We recognise every child’s individuality, efforts and achievements and believe that relationships between adults and children are crucial for your child’s development.
+We recognise every child’s individuality, efforts and achievements and believe that strong, secure relationships between adults and children are crucial for your child’s development.

-The key person meets the needs of each child in their care and responds sensitively to their feelings, ideas and behaviour.
+The Key Person meets the needs of each child in their care and responds sensitively to their feelings, ideas and behaviour.
 They offer security, reassurance and continuity and are usually the one to support and soothe their key children where needed.
-They are in the best position to understand their key child’s individual needs and to share information with parents about their child’s experiences in Nursery.
+They are in the best position to understand children’s individual needs and to share information with parents about their child’s experiences in Nursery.

-All early years providers are required to meet certain standards set out in the early years foundation stage (EYFS).
-One of the requirements is that members of staff use ongoing observations to monitor how your child is developing and use this information to plan a challenging and enjoyable experience in all areas of their learning and development.
+All early years providers are required to meet certain standards set out in the Early Years Foundation Stage (EYFS).
+One of the requirements is that members of staff use ongoing observations to monitor how your child is developing and then use this information to plan a challenging and enjoyable experience in all areas of their learning and development.